-Students must complete form GSO.3 for the Appointment of Examiners which must be completed and signed by the student, supervisors, college and local Graduate Advisor before being sent to your local Graduate Administrator for processing.
+Students must complete the online form GSO.3 for the Appointment of Examiners which can be accessed via the My Student Record section of Student Self-Service.
 The form should be submitted at least six weeks prior to the submission of your thesis to allow time for approval of the Examiners by the Medical Sciences Board and the examiners' formal acceptance.